 - Not looking, aka “strategic ignorance”, will result in less stress and greater personal enjoyment than watching the market.

 Successful investing is simple, but not easy.
-It is difficult to stick with a strategy when it is out of favor.
+It is difficult to stick with a strategy when it is out of favor, like “Value” has been for more than a decade.
 Patience and discipline are virtues because they aren’t easy, yet they are essential for your success.
-As your adviser, one of our most important roles is helping you decipher the noise from what really matters for your financial success, as we did at the end of 2018.
+As your adviser, one of our most important roles is helping you decipher the noise from what really matters for your financial success, as we hopefully did in 2020.

 Kirr, Marbach & Company, LLC